jooby-project/jooby/md/conf.md

 In the previous example the M2 modules properties will take precedence over M1 properties.

-As you can see the config system is very powerful and can do a lot for you.
+The config system is very powerful and allow you to create a single distribution with different configuration per environment.